There’s a certain mystique and excitement surrounding the idea of a security operations center (SOC).

 First Things First

-With all that said, a well-constructed, equipped, and managed SOC with a clear mission can be a tremendous asset for a security conscious organization.
+That said, a well-planned and managed SOC with a clear mission is an invaluable asset for any security-focused organization.